 Tables 3.4.1.1 and 3.4.1.2 contain information on vessel performance for commercial vessels that harvested hogfish in the Gulf in 2010-2014.
-The tables contain vessel counts from the NMFS Southeast Fisheries Science Center (SEFSC) logbook (logbook) data (vessel count, trips, and landings).
-Dockside values were generated using landings information from logbook data and price information from the NMFS SEFSC Accumulated Landings System (ALS) data.
+The tables contain vessel counts from the NMFS SEFSC logbook data (vessel count, trips, and landings).
+Dockside values were generated using landings information from logbook data and price information from the NMFS SEFSC ALS data.
 These data only contain information on the harvest of finfish by these vessels and not the harvest from any non-finfish fisheries that these vessels may participate in.